esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 Identity whispers: *If you're not the strong one, the competent one, the leader—who are you?*

-Dallas Willard exposes why the swamp is so exhausting:
+One spiritual teacher explains why the swamp is so exhausting:

 > "We cannot transform ourselves.
 We cannot make ourselves into the people we need to be.
 Every self-help program, every technique, every discipline—pursued as self-salvation—will fail.
 Not because the practices are bad, but because we're asking them to do something they cannot do: save us.
 Grace is not opposed to effort; it is opposed to earning.
 You cannot earn transformation by trying harder.
 But you can position yourself where transformation happens."
 >
 > — Dallas Willard, *The Great Omission*

-This is the swamp's hidden curriculum: the self-salvation project is a lie.
+Here's the swamp's hidden curriculum: the self-salvation project is a lie.

 I'd been trying to transform myself—more discipline, more service, more belief, more performance.
 I was exhausted because I was demanding from effort what only surrender can deliver.

 **5. The Soul's Restless Hunger**

-Augustine, writing 1600 years ago, named it:
+Ever feel like nothing satisfies?
+Like you keep searching for something but you don't even know what it is?

+An ancient writer, sixteen hundred years ago, described it perfectly:

 > "You have made us for yourself, O Lord, and our hearts are restless until they rest in you.
 I carried my shattered self through streets and squares looking for something to fill the void.
 I tried honor, I tried pleasure, I tried philosophy, I tried religion.
 I threw myself into each with desperate intensity, hoping it would finally satisfy.
 But nothing did.
-Nothing could.
-The soul is restless not because it lacks things, but because it lacks the One Thing.
-We are designed for the Divine.
-Anything less—no matter how good, how noble, how spiritual—will leave us empty.
+Nothing could...
 The restlessness is a mercy.
 It's the soul refusing to settle for substitutes."
 >
 > — Augustine of Hippo, *Confessions*

 The swamp is full of this gnawing ache—nothing works anymore.
 Not willpower.
 Not achievement.
 Not service.

-Augustine says: that restlessness is health.
-Your soul is refusing to settle for worthless substitutes.
+But what if that restlessness is actually healthy?
+What if your soul is refusing to settle for worthless substitutes?

 **6. The First Cry for Help**